mweidner037/list-positions/README.md

 list.delete(newPos);
 ```

-You can create and compare Positions directly on the Order, without affecting its Lists:
+You can create and compare Positions directly in the Order, without affecting its Lists:

 ```ts
 const { pos: otherPos } = order.createPosition(order.minPosition);